brod4910/LanguageTranslation/README.md

 Will not be using frameworks such as tensorflow, pytorch, etc.
 Mainly for raw neural network practice.
 Will be using pickle to save weights of both networks after training.
-Will not be using numpy...(just kidding).
-Using Ethereum block chain (IPFS).
-(Not a framework but might as well add that in) Decided to use the Google Translate API for training purposes.
+Decided to use the Google Translate API for training purposes.
 Could not find reliable sources of dictionaries and translations.

 # Asides